aeternity/protocol/channels/ON-CHAIN.md

 responding but can also be used by an malicious peer trying to close a channel with a state that hasn't been agreed on by all participants.

-At any point a channel participants can initiate the solo closing sequence.
+At any point a channel participant can initiate the solo closing sequence.
 After the `channel_close_solo` is posted and included in the chain a `lock_period` block height timer is started.
 This lock period is required to give the other party an opportunity to dispute the state, that the closing sequence is based on.
+This can be done via the `channel_slash` and `channel_force_progress_tx` transactions.

 With the inclusion of this transaction on-chain, the timer, during which disputes in the form of `channel_slash` will be considered, is started.